orangemi/my-npm/README.md

 ```
 git tag v1.0.0
 ```
-- tp-npm will find the largest version (maybe not be same as the latest version) for you.
+- my-npm will find the largest version (maybe not be same as the latest version) for you.
 - try npm install
 ```
 npm install --registry=http://localhost:3010 private-repo public-repo